canonical/sphinx-docs-starter-pack/docs/how-to/configure-your-project.rst

 These project settings are configured in :file:`docs/conf.py` and are generally sufficient for most cases.
 However, if you have additional requirements -- such as adding links to announcements or videos that are not part of the documentation -- you can override the default templates to customize them as needed.

-See the :ref:`custom-templates` guide for details on how to do so.
+See the :ref:`custom-html-templates` guide for details on how to do so.

 Deactivate the feedback button
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~